A census of cool core galaxy clusters in IllustrisTNG: Core evolution

-In the bottom row of panels we plot the ratio of the median CC, MCC and NCC profiles at $z=0$ over the median profiles at $z=1$.
-Note the samples are redefined at $z=1$ and clusters can change from a CC to NCC, vice versa, or disappear from the sample between the two redshifts.
-If the profile has not evolved we would expect the ratio to be unity.
-Assuming profiles evolved in line with the self-similar expectation the ratio would produce a value of $1/E^{2}(z=1)=0.316$, where $E(z)\equiv\sqrt{\Omega_{\mathrm{M}}(1+z)^{3}+\Omega_{\Lambda}}$.
+In the bottom row of panels we plot the ratio of the median CC, MCC and NCC profiles at $z=0$ over the median CC, MCC and NCC profiles at $z=1$.
+Note the samples are redefined at $z=1$ and clusters can change from a CC to NCC, vice versa, or disappear from the sample between the two redshifts, for example by dropping below the mass threshold of $M_{500}>10^{13.75}\,\mathrm{M}_{\astrosun}$ at high-redshift.
+If the profile has not evolved we would expect the ratio to be unity, i.e. $n_{\mathrm{e}}^{z=0}(r/r_{500})=n_{\mathrm{e}}^{z=1}(r/r_{500})$.
+The self-similar model \citep{Kaiser1986} is scale free and so all overdensities will evolve in the same manner and the ratio would produce a value of $1/E^{2}(z=1)=0.316$.
+The uncertainty in the ratio is calculated by bootstrap resampling the $z=0$ and $z=1$ samples $10,000$ times.
 All profiles evolve in reasonable agreement with the self-similar expectation for $r>0.1r_{500}$.
-Inside this radius the profiles diverge when separating clusters by their central electron number density.
-The CC ratio begins to rise at $r=0.1r_{500}$ and reaches a peak value of $0.60$, while the MCC and NCC ratios begin rising at $r=0.03r_{500}$ and reach peak values of $0.60$ and $0.42$, respectively.
-In contrast, using the central cooling time or the cuspiness parameter as the CC criterion results in all ratios being consistent with expected self-similar evolution at all radii.
-We conclude that the extent to which the cluster cores have evolved is dependent on the CC criteria used.
-For the central electron number density the profiles have evolved more than observed since $z=1$, but less than the self-similar expectation.
+Inside this radius the CC ratio diverges from the NCC ratio when separating clusters by their central electron number density.
+The CC ratio begins to rise at $r=0.1r_{500}$ and reaches a peak value of $0.60$, while the MCC ratio begin rising at $r=0.03r_{500}$ and reaches a peak value of $0.60$.
+The NCC ratio reaches a peak value of $0.42$.
+In contrast, using the central cooling time or the cuspiness parameter as the CC criterion results in all ratios being consistent with expected self-similar evolution at all radii, except at $0.01r/r_{500}$ where the ratio is less than the self-similar expectation for the cuspiness parameter.
+We conclude that the extent to which the density of the typical cluster core has evolved is dependent on the CC criteria used.
+For the central electron number density the profiles have evolved more than observed since $z=1$ \citep{McDonald2017}, but less than the self-similar expectation.